Sustainable Practices - Water

 Degrees and Classes

-Lane has two degree programs that train students for jobs in the fields of water conservation and protection.
+Lane has one degree program that trains students for jobs in the fields of water conservation and protection.

-Students enrolled in one of these two programs have priority in taking water classes at Lane, but often enrollment is open to students not in the programs.
+Students enrolled in this program have priority in taking water classes at Lane, but often enrollment is open to students not in the program.

 WATR 101 Intro to Water Resources